A flexible Bayesian g-formula for causal survival analyses with time-dependent confounding: Notation, assumptions and g-formula for discrete survival data

 Similar to \citet{Young2011} and \citet{Wen2021}, we assume the quantities are observed in the order of $L_t\rightarrow A_t\rightarrow C_{t+1}\rightarrow Y_{t+1}$.
-Specifically, at time $t$, the confounder $L_t$ is observed with the assumption that it is affected by values of the past confounders $\overline{L}_{t-1}$, past treatments $\overline{A}_{t-1}$, event status $Y_t$, and censoring status $C_t$.
-The treatment assignment $A_t$ is then determined according to the treatment regime possibly in concert with $\overline{L}_{t-1}$, $\overline{A}_{t-1}$, and $Y_t$.
-The censoring status $C_{t+1}$ and outcome $Y_{t+1}$ at time $(t+1)$ are then sequentially observed based on values of $\overline{L}_t$, $\overline{A}_t$, $Y_t$, and $C_t$.
-In this article, we focus on the time to the first event, a common scenario in survival g-formula applications.
-We do not explore recurrent events in this context and leave that extension for future work.
-When the primary event is death, it is natural that the follow-up will end for that unit after the event first occurred.
-If the primary event is a non-terminal event (e.g., stroke), we consider that the follow-up will terminate for that unit if the event occurred due to the interest in the time to the first event.
-Figure \ref{fig:DAG} provides a snapshot of the full directed acyclic graph visualizing the relationships among variables in our longitudinal setup.
-To summarize, the follow-up terminates for an individual if either of the following scenarios occurs: (1) the primary event occurs before censoring: $Y_t=1$ and $C_t=0$ for some $t \in \scrT$, with the time $t$ recorded as the (discrete) event time; (2) the censoring occurs before the event: $Y_t$ is unobserved and $C_t=1$ for some $t \in \scrT$; (3) neither the primary event nor censoring occurs but the study period or maximum follow-up time is reached (administrative censoring): $Y_t=0$ and $C_t=0$ for all $t \in \scrT$.
-By definition, $Y_0=C_0=0$ and we write $\overline{L}_{-1}=\overline{A}_{-1}=\emptyset$ for completeness.
+Specifically, in period $t$, the confounder $L_t$ is observed with the assumption that it is affected by values of the past confounders $\overline{L}_{t-1}$, past treatments $\overline{A}_{t-1}$, event status $Y_t$, and censoring status $C_t$.
+The treatment assignment $A_t$ is then determined according to the treatment strategy, possibly in concert with $\overline{L}_{t-1}$, $\overline{A}_{t-1}$, and $Y_t$.
+The censoring status $C_{t+1}$ and outcome $Y_{t+1}$ in period $t+1$ are then sequentially observed based on values of $\overline{L}_t$, $\overline{A}_t$, $Y_t$, and $C_t$.
+This article focuses on the time to the first event, a common scenario in survival g-formula applications.
+We do not explore recurrent events and leave that extension for future work.
+When the primary event is death, it is natural that the follow-up will end for that individual after the event first occurred.
+If the primary event is non-terminal (e.g., stroke), we consider that the follow-up will terminate for that individual if the event occurred due to the interest in the time to the first event.
+Figure \ref{fig:DAG} provides a snapshot of the fully directed acyclic graph visualizing the relationships among variables in our longitudinal setup.
+To summarize, the follow-up terminates for an individual if either of the following scenarios occurs: (I) the primary event occurs before censoring: $Y_t=1$ and $C_t=0$ for some $t \in \scrT$, with the period $t$ recorded as the (discrete) event time; (II) the censoring occurs before the event: $Y_t$ is unobserved and $C_t=1$ for some $t \in \scrT$; (III) neither the primary event nor censoring occurs but the study period or maximum follow-up time is reached (administrative censoring): $Y_t=0$ and $C_t=0$ for all $t \in \scrT$.
+By definition, $Y_0=C_0=0$ and we define $\overline{L}_{-1}=\overline{A}_{-1}=\emptyset$ for notational convenience.